enri-ca/DTH_PA/README.md

 - an <b>Encoding Guide (1_PA_encoding_model.pdf)</b>
 - the <b>project presentation (2_PA_presentation)</b>.<br>

-All the images (CC-BY-NC-ND credits to:<a href="mailto:abis.arti-av@unibo.it">Biblioteca delle Arti.
+All the images (CC-BY-NC credits to:<a href="mailto:abis.arti-av@unibo.it">Biblioteca delle Arti.
 Sezione di Arti visive "I. B. Supino".
-Alma Mater Studiorum Università di Bologna</a>) and the OA and F records (CC-BY credits to: <a href="mailto:fondazionezeri.fototeca@unibo.it">Fondazione "Federico Zeri"</a>(CC-BY- ) are published for <b>illustrative and didactical purposes only</b>.
+Alma Mater Studiorum Università di Bologna</a>) and the OA and F records (CC-BY-NC credits to: <a href="mailto:fondazionezeri.fototeca@unibo.it">Fondazione "Federico Zeri"</a>(CC-BY-NC) are published for <b>illustrative and didactical purposes only</b>.